Maid To Order

 Michael opened his eyes slowly, looking around and trying to reacclimatize himself.

 The large bed in which he found himself was dwarfed in this grand room.
-Silk covered the walls, beautiful moldings lined the ceiling, and beautiful artwork like nothing he had ever seen adorned the walls.
+Silk covered the walls, beautiful moldings lined the ceiling, and stunning artwork, like nothing he had ever seen, adorned the walls.

-The strong afternoon sun assaulted his senses, bursting into the room through the partially closed drapes.
+The intense afternoon sun assaulted his senses, bursting into the room through the partially closed drapes.
 It forced him to squint in an effort to protect his eyes, and he held his hand up to block the rays like a shield deflecting incoming arrows.

 The drapes, he could see, were opulent: appropriate in the bed chamber of royalty.
 Not that he actually knew what a royal bed chamber would look like, but he assumed this would be it.

-Michael was a good student, smart, and attentive to his studies.
+Michael was a good student, thoughtful, and attentive to his studies.
 He was a fast learner; so much so that he often left things to the last moment, confident in the knowledge that he could complete whatever task lay before him with better-than-average results.
 His mind was fast and sharp, making him the talented Chess player he was.
 But he was also a boy who loved sports.
 And when he wasn’t working as an apprentice in his father’s shop, he ditched his studies to read about American football.

 So while his father would become upset with him side-stepping his studies, he would also be just as furious that he was pursuing an interest in an American sport, and not playing Cricket as a respectable young English lad should.
 And though his father knew that Michael – for reasons he couldn’t fathom – loved Football, he never knew of Michael’s secret fantasy quest to leave England, and travel to New York to try out for the New York Jets.